TQ Back Issues Sale

 Introducing the (T)QR code giving readers access to a wealth of goodies (only valid while the zine is ‘the current’ issue), the first of a new series called Musical Rivers Through Time where new Team TQ member Geoff Fimister reviews gigs from the 60s to the present day, a review of the 2nd TQLive gig featuring Posset, Chelsea Hare, Bartholomew/Cusack and Erah-O-Ssop, a feature on split releases, we celebrate Wormhole World Records 4th birthday with an interview with Paul Wormhole, a review of the Curvy Lines album by Derrero and an interview with Alex Reed & Dave Scott

-TQ56 – 32 Pages - COMES WITH A COPY OF THE 36 PAGE ‘TQ SHUNYATA IMPROVISATION GROUP’ ZINE
+TQ56 – INCLUDES A COPY OF A 36 PAGE ‘TQ SHUNYATA IMPROVISATION GROUP’ ZINE

 A review of the first TQLive gig featuring Mobius, Shunyata Improvisation Group & HEN, a review of Cowboy Flying Saucer live at Manchester, an interview with Happiness Forever and also Team TQ member and artist Chris Whitehead, a review of A Machine in Search of the End of Darkness by Black Hair Rolled In Dried Blood, a review and appreciation of the short run CDr’s by Stephen Evans